Lillard joins 20,000-point club, Giannis has triple-double as Bucks defeat Spurs 132-119

 “I don’t think we’re expecting it to be long-term or anything,” Spurs coach Gregg Popovich said before the game.

-Milwaukee has gone 5-0 during this season-long, six-game homestand that concludes Thursday against the Orlando Magic.
+Milwaukee has gone 5-0 during this season-long, six-game homestand.
 The Bucks have won their last 14 games at Fiserv Forum for their longest home winning streak since reeling off 20 straight victories in Milwaukee from April 19, 1990, to Jan.
 8, 1991.

 Bobby Portis added 23 points and 10 rebounds, Khris Middleton scored 17 points and Brook Lopez had 14 points and six blocks for the Bucks.